tomasz90/tomasz90/README.md

 ## Hi there 👋

-My name is Tomasz and I'm a Software Engineer who is passionate about building tech, learning new technologies, solving problems.
+My name is Tomasz and I'm a Software Engineer who is passionate about building tech, learning new technologies and solving problems.

 * 🧪 Started as a manual tester in 2014
 * ⚙️ Continued this path as automation engineer (Java)